LaToya Cantrell: Controversies

-According to NOLA.com in 2017, Cantrell was found to be using tax-payer funded credit cards for personal expenses which she later repaid.
+According to NOLA.com in 2017, Cantrell was found to be using taxpayer-funded credit cards for personal expenses which she later repaid.
 "New Orleans mayoral candidate LaToya Cantrell and her staff used her office's taxpayer-financed credit cards to cover almost $4,350 in purchases she repaid from her campaign funds – sometimes years later, a review of her spending records show.
 Cantrell also charged to her City Council credit card $4,602 in meals and other expenses that she repaid with her own money after she entered the mayor's race."
 Cantrell has argued that her actions were not inappropriate given the council's regulations or policies on the use of campaign funds, personal money, and credit cards.
 She has suggested that the vagueness of the rules for the use of public money indicates a systemic problem that should be addressed.

 According to NOLA.com in 2020, several liens were filed against Cantrell, due to her and/or her immediate family owing upwards of $95,000 in back taxes.

 In August 2022, a petition was filed to recall Cantrell by a political opponent and perennial political candidate, Belden Batiste.
 Recall organizers submitted roughly 67,000 signatures, but officials at the Orleans Parish Registrar's office found that only 27, 243 were legitimate, well below the recall threshold.
 Of the 67,000, a batch of 32,421 was submitted after the petition deadline, but during a legal gray area where they might have been counted.
 But registrar officials said all but 24 of those 32,421 were photocopies of previously submitted signatures.

 In September 2022, Cantrell was alleged to be living full-time in a city-owned apartment in the French Quarter, often coming and going in the company of a personal security guard, Jeffrey Vappie Jr. of the New Orleans Police Department.
 It was alleged that they were having an affair, leading to the divorce of Vappie from his wife, Danielle, who accused Cantrell of breaking up the marriage.

-In August 2023, New Orleans city leaders voted to transfer the use of a city-owned luxury apartment used by Cantrell back on the market for rent to the public.
+In August 2023, New Orleans city leaders voted to transfer the use of a city-owned luxury apartment used by Cantrell, back on the market for rent to the public.
 The City Council endorsed an amendment to an ordinance that will relinquish the use of the Upper Pontalba Apartment to be leased at fair market value.

 As of January 2023, Cantrell's administration arranged to have the International Association of Chiefs of Police lead a national search for a new chief of police for New Orleans.
 On September 11, 2023, after some criticism about a lack of transparency in the search, the mayor announced the hiring of Anne Kirkpatrick.